All Episodes

 And because I tried to do an informational interview as a talk show host, we play many roles on this show.

-Uh, we also sometimes allow debates to occur.
+We also sometimes allow debates to occur.

 We've got to solve the problem.

-I mean, I sat with Rick Perry in a security briefing, and he showed us, and we had security experts put up on the screen, and I've showed it on TV many times, 642,000 crimes committed against Texans alone in just a what seven-year period.
+I mean, I sat with Rick Perry in a security briefing, and he showed us, and we had security experts put up on the screen, and I've showed it on TV many times, 642,000 crimes committed against Texans alone in just a, what, seven-year period.

 Some of them very violent crimes, some of them more petty, but these are real people, real victims of crime here.

-And the idea, and this this is where I guess for some it gets controversial when you get into the travel ban issue.
+And the idea, and this is where I guess for some it gets controversial when you get into the travel ban issue.

-You grow up in a country that actually thinks it's okay for men to tell women how to dress, or to tell women that they cannot drive.
+If you grow up your entire life in a country that has values that are the antithesis of our constitutional republic, you grow up in a country that actually thinks it's okay for men to tell women how to dress or to tell women that they cannot drive.

 Or in some countries, I know this is insane.